nickbauman/langcompare/README.md

 "foo"
 ```

-*Lambdas.* Like procs, these are first class anonymous functions.
+*Lambdas.* are like procs, these are first class anonymous functions.
 But they check their airity and can override the return call.
 This means that Procs (and by extension, blocks which are merely special cases of Procs) expect to take over the return behavior of whatever is using them and Lambdas do not. _This is the closest to a Lisp first class function._

 So to illustrate the difference here: